The Fighting Temeraire by JMW Turner

 Joseph Mallord William Turner, 1775 – 1851.
 The Fighting Temeraire, 1839.
 Turner Bequest, 1856. © The National Gallery, London.

-Managed by Tyne & Wear Archives & Museums on behalf of Newcastle City Council
+Managed by North East Museums on behalf of Newcastle City Council

 Both the Number 10 Museum in Residence display and the Turner: Art, Industry & Nostalgia exhibition have exposed a wider audience to the artistic and cultural heritage of the North East.